-Co-founder and CEO John Humphrey, after making his own attempt at producing a table, reached out to Bruce Kim and Alec Babala, who both attended the Rhode Island School of Design (and who are now co-founders of Greycork with Humphrey).
-The group wanted to make wood furniture that’s easy to assemble to and disassemble, without sacrificing style or durability.
+Co-founder and CEO John Humphrey, after making his own attempt at producing a table, reached out to Bruce Kim and Alec Babala, who both attended the Rhode Island School of Design and became co-founders of Greycork with Humphrey.
+The group wanted to make wood furniture that was easy to assemble to and disassemble, without sacrificing style or durability.

-Greycork sees itself competing directly with Ikea.
-Its sofa costs $450 and takes four minutes to assemble, while Ikea’s Kivik sofa costs $600 and takes an hour to put together, according to Greycork’s Indiegogo site.
-Each piece of furniture comes with minimal parts and assembly doesn’t require tools, since you put it together with thumb nuts and washers.
+Greycork envisioned itself competing directly with Ikea.
+Its sofa cost $450 and takes four minutes to assemble, while Ikea’s Kivik sofa costs $600 and takes an hour to put together, according to Greycork’s Indiegogo site.
+Each piece of furniture came with minimal parts and assembly required no tools, since you put it together with thumb nuts and washers.